 All schools must nominate a senior member of staff to coordinate child protection arrangements.
-The local authority maintains a list of all designated senior persons (s) for child protection.
+The local authority maintains a list of all Designated Safeguarding Leads (s) for child protection.
 The school offers supervision to this team on a needs basis.

-The designated senior person for child protection is: Andrea Harvey
+The Designated Senior Person for Child Protection is: Andrea Harvey

-The deputy designated person is: Tina Chavda
+The Deputy Designated person is: Tina Chavda

-The wider Safeguarding Team includes: Sarah Siaw Michelle Effah
+The wider Safeguarding Team includes: Sarah Siaw

-The nominated child protection governor is: Tony Kieran
+The nominated Child Protection governor is: Kate Golden